UnlockNYC/unlock-nyc-web-archive-23/index.md

   <a href="https://weunlock.nyc/soi-report/" title="SOI report">here</a>)</p><p>If
   you want individual help with your specific situation, you can also request that we send a copy of your report to organizations who provide counseling on your rights and may be able to connect you to legal services if needed.
-In 2021, we connected our users to the NYC Commission on Human Rights when they requested it.
-In 2022, we are working on adding more options to our tool.</p><p>You also don’t have to use Unlock NYC to report!
+We can currently connect you with the NYC Commission on Human Rights, the Fair Housing Justice Center, or Fordham Law School''s housing clinic. </p><p>You also don’t have to use Unlock NYC to report!
 If you prefer, you can report directly to agencies and organizations such as the <a href="https://www1.nyc.gov/site/cchr/law/source-of-income.page" title="NYCCHR">NYC Commission on Human Rights</a>, the <a href="https://www1.nyc.gov/site/hra/help/income-discrimination.page" title="HRA DSS SOI Unit">HRA/DSS Source of Income Unit</a>, the <a href="https://www.fairhousingjustice.org/our-work/housing-discrimination-complaints/" title="FHJC">Fair Housing Justice Center</a>, the <a href="https://dhr.ny.gov/complaint#file" title="NYS DHR">New York State Division of Human Rights</a>, or the <a href="https://ag.ny.gov/source-income-discrimination"